CODE OF CONDUCT

 7. Content on the website

-Appropriate disclosure regarding this Interest Rate Policy shall be made on the Company website.
+Appropriate disclosure regarding this Interest Rate Policy shall be made on the Company

 8. Review